MackHalliday/Udemy-Modern-React-Course/README.md

 3. Name the function using pattern of handle + EventName.
 Example `handleClick`, `handleScroll`, `handleMouseUp`, `onClick`, `handleButtonClick`
 4. Pass function as a prop to a plain element.
 Example `button onClick={handleClick} />`
-5. Make sure you pass using valid event name
+5. Make sure you pass using valid event name to child
 6. Make sure pass event in as reference.
 Example `handleClick` NOT `handleClick()`